FACTBOX-Strikes, protests in Europe over cost of living and pay | Headlines

 European countries are facing more strikes and protests due to high energy prices and mounting costs of living.
 Here are details of some industrial actions and demonstrations.
 FRANCE

-* Strikes have affected work at 20 of France's 56 nuclear reactors, an FNME-CGT power union representative said on Wednesday, delaying maintenance at many of them ahead of planned talks with operator EDF.
-The union has been staging rolling strikes over wages at some nuclear power plants. * Industrial action continued at three of TotalEnergies' refineries - La Mede, Feyzin and Normandy - and at the Dunkirk fuel storage site, while a strike at the Donges refinery was lifted, CGT union representatives said on Wednesday.
+* Workers at TotalEnergies ended their strikes at all but two sites in France on Thursday, and morning staff at the Normandy and Feyzin refineries were the only ones to continue the stoppage, a CGT union representative said. * Strikes have affected work at 20 of France's 56 nuclear reactors, an FNME-CGT power union representative said on Wednesday, delaying maintenance at many of them ahead of planned talks with operator EDF.
+The union has been staging rolling strikes over wages at some nuclear power plants.

 * Thousands of people took to the streets of Paris on Sunday to protest against soaring prices.
 BRITAIN

-HUNGARY * Thousands of Hungarian students and parents protested on Oct.
+* Thousands of Hungarian students and parents protested on Oct.
 14 in the second major rally in two weeks to support teachers who have been fired for joining a strike for higher wages, and more teachers being warned of dismissal.
+CZECH REPUBLIC

-CZECH REPUBLIC * Tens of thousands of Czechs protested in Prague on Sept.
+* Tens of thousands of Czechs protested in Prague on Sept.
 28 against the government's handling of soaring energy prices and the country's membership of NATO and the European Union.
-The demonstration was organised by far-right and fringe groups and parties including the Communists.
+The demonstration was organized by far-right and fringe groups and parties including the Communists.
+BELGIUM

-BELGIUM * Thousands took to the streets in Brussels on Sept.
+* Thousands took to the streets in Brussels on Sept.
 21 to protest at soaring energy prices and the cost of living.
 A similar protest in June drew around 70,000 Belgian workers.
-(Compiled by Alison Williams and Catherine Evans; Editing by Alex Richardson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)